What is riveting?

 What is the difference between riveting and welding?

-Riveting is a method of connecting multiple parts by using axial force to thicken the nail rod pier in the rivet hole of the part and form a nail head.
+Riveting is a process of connecting multiple parts by applying axial force to a nail rod, causing it to expand and form a head within the rivet hole of the part.

 The difference between riveting and welding is:

-Riveting can be divided into three types: movable riveting, fixed riveting and sealing riveting.
+2. Different Categories: Welding can be divided into three categories: fusion welding, pressure welding, and brazing.
+Riveting can be divided into three types: movable riveting, fixed riveting, and sealing riveting.